Beauchamp Orchard Salad – AKA Waldorf Salad

 - Whisk together walnut oil, vinegar; shallot, lemon juice, and maple syrup.

 - Pour over salad and toss to combine.
-Top with pecans.
+Top with pecans and serve.

 The 2 recipes are taken from Where Women Cook!
 Celebrate! book.
 Read more, here.